 Operator.
-A person, firm, corporation, partnership, association, or other business entity that owns or holds the right to use the surface of the land to extract oil, gas, and other hydrocarbon substances.
+A person, firm, corporation, partnership, association, limited liability company, or other business entity that owns or holds the right to use the surface of the land to extract oil, gas, and other hydrocarbon substances.
 In the event there are two or more persons or entities who qualify as Operators at any given time, then this term shall apply to all entities with regard to their respective operations.
-Operator shall include any applicant who has applied for, received approval of, or acquired through transfer or assignment, a Drilling Use Permit or its equivalent.

 Outer Boundary.
-The exterior surface limits of the Oil Field within the City's jurisdiction and contiguous with Developed Areas.
+The boundary limit of the Specific Plan and Oil Field, which is generally coincident with the exterior surface limits of the Oil Field within the City's jurisdiction and contiguous with the Specific Plan interface with Developed Areas parcels, as identified in Appendix A, Boundary Description, of the Inglewood Oil Field Specific Plan.

 Permanent Structure.
-Any building, facility, or equipment that is intended to, or does, remain in place for more than one year, and shall include all tanks.
+Any building, facility, or equipment that requires a permit under Section 105 of the current California Building Code, as adopted by the City, is intended to, or does, remain in place for more than one year, and shall include all tanks.